Blue Card EU

 When and where can I apply for such card?

 You apply as normal.
 This depends on your citizenship.
-If you are not eligible for a visa waiver, then you have to apply for an Entry Visa from home or where you are living and then afterwards for a residence permit.
+If you are not eligible for a visa waiver, then you have to apply for an entry visa from home or where you are living and then afterwards for a residence permit from inside Germany.
+The fast track proceedings for employers will apply here – as normal.

 How long is an EU Blue Card valid?

-The EU Blue Card is initially issued for a maximum of four years.
-But if the employment contract says less than four years of employment you will get a permit for the duration of your employment plus three months on top to have time to either renegotiate with your momentary employer or find a new job.
-Germany is so eager to have you already in, they want to pamper you to remain.
+The EU Blue Card will be usually issued for a maximum of four years.
+But if the employment contract says less than four years of employment you will get a permit for the duration of your employment.
+Germany is so eager to have you already in, they want to make sure you remain.

 How much German do I have to speak in order to get the Blue Card?